 In both cases, the surge protector attempts to regulate the voltage supplied to an electric device by either blocking or by shorting to ground voltages above a safe threshold.

 The Need for Surge Protection

 There are a number of reasons why power quality has become such an important issue.
-For one, today's computer chips are far more dense than they were even a few years ago, and subsequently, much more sensitive to even slight surges.
-Secondly, most homes and offices are using more equipment than ever before.
-Each time an electric device is turned on, transient voltages may be generated.
-Additionally, more microprocessor technology is being used than ever before.
-Microprocessors are showing up in personal computers, TVs, stereos, VCRs, DVRs, refrigerators, washers, dryers, microwave ovens, dishwashers and just about any electrical device manufactured today.
+Today's computer chips are more sensitive to even slight surges, and most homes and offices are using more equipment than ever before.
+Each time a device is turned on, transient voltages may be generated.
+Additionally, more microprocessor technology is being used than ever before, in personal computers, TVs, stereos, gaming systems, DVRs, refrigerators, washers, dryers, microwave ovens, dishwashers and just about any electrical device manufactured today.

-Internal surges occur when devices with motors such as refrigerators and hair dryers shut off.
-Suddenly the energy these devices were consuming is redirected elsewhere in the form of excess voltage.
-Surges can also occur when the power company switches power from one geographic area of the grid to another to meet their system demand.
+Internal surges occur when devices with motors (like refrigerators and hair dryers) shut off.
+The energy these devices were consuming is suddenly redirected elsewhere in the form of excess voltage.
+Surges can also occur when the power company switches power from one geographic area of the grid to another to meet system demand.
 And, thunderstorms and lightening are the most dramatic and destructive causes of power line problems and electric surges.

 Call our experienced Mister Sparky® electricians to go over all of your options with you and evaluate your needs.

 Serving: Alpharetta, Atlanta, Carrollton, Conyers, Cumming, Dallas, Decatur, Douglasville, Duluth, Dunwoody, Fayetteville, Hiram, Kennesaw, Lawrenceville, Mableton, Marietta, McDonough, Peach Tree City, Roswell, Sandy Springs, Smyrna, Suwanee, Tucker and Woodstock.

 A family of home services: